boydj99/redox/readme.md

-# The default keymap for Redox
+My build and keymap for the redox keyboard